modernweb-dev/check-html-links-action/README.md

 # Check HTML Links Github Action

-This action checks whether there are any dead links in the documentation of your repository.
+This action checks whether there are any dead links in the documentation of your repository. * Note: Does not test external links, only internal ones :).*
 Based of [check-html-links](https://www.npmjs.com/package/check-html-links) from [Modern Web](https://modern-web.dev/).

+This action will run in a folder with html and js files.
+In other words, that comes **after** your Jekyll, Yarn, or any other compilation step.

 ## Inputs

-### `who-to-greet`
+### `doc-folder`

-**Required** The name of the person to greet.
-Default `"World"`.
+**Optional** The location of the documentation folder.
+Default `"dist"`.

 ## Outputs

-### `time`
+### `result`

-The time we greeted you.
+The complete console output of the folder

 ## Example usage

-uses: actions/hello-world-docker-action@v1
+uses: jlengrand/check-html-links-action@v1
 with:
-  who-to-greet: 'Mona the Octocat'
+  doc-folder: '_site'

+# Tests

+See test repository and latest status [here](https://github.com/jlengrand/check-html-links-action-test/actions).

 # LICENSE